Comic Con and the concert of the Ukrainian chorus: how to spend a weekend in new York city (October 4-6)

 Where: 63 Apple Tree Ln, Poughquag

-Read more: At the entrance to this farm, with an area of almost 50 hectares, guests are greeted by a 220-year-old white oak.
-Farm offers 25 different varieties of apples and pumpkins of different sizes, as well as a petting zoo for the kids, corn maze and haunted house.
+Read more: At the entrance to the farm with an area of almost 50 hectares, guests are greeted by a 220-year-old white oak.
+Farm offers 25 various varieties of apples, different sizes of pumpkins, corn maze, haunted house and children’s zoo of domestic animals.

 October 4-6, offers a concert of country music.